 - symptoms with your eyes

 People aged 40 years and over should have an eye test every 2 – 3 years.
 However, you should have a test more regularly if you have risk factors such as:

 Where can I have my eyes tested?

-If the optometrist doesn't bulk bill, you will be able to claim Medicare benefits by submitting a claim to Medicare.
+If the optometrist doesn't bulk bill, you will be able to claim some of your costs by submitting a claim to Medicare.

 Medicare doesn't cover the cost of glasses or contact lenses.

-Some private health insurers will accept some claims for optometrist visits.
+If you have private health insurance you may be able to claim for glasses or contact lenses.
 This will depend on your insurer and your level of cover.

 What are the different types of eye tests?

 There are lots of different kinds of eye tests.
 These are used to check the outside and inside of your eyes for any problems.

 Not everyone will need each kind of eye test.
 It will depend on your health and your risks for certain eye conditions.
 Some eye tests are listed below.